taowen/vue-db/packages/demo-todo-client/README.md

 ```

 Buy export type and import type, there is no runtime dependency here.
 We just use typescript to check the client code match with the server.
-If server is not written in typescript, we need to use `any` to declare the server data type manually.
+If server is not written in typescript, we may use `any` or declare the server data type manually.
+If server is written in typescript, it does not need to define extra interface for RPC, `export type` will extract the type information and generate `.d.ts` file after typescript compile.

 ## vdb.query